bkryza/decorest/README.rst

 Sessions
 --------

-Based on the functionality provided by requests_ library in the form of session objects, sessions can significantly improve the performance of the client in case multiple responses are performed as well as maintain certain information between requests such as session cookies.
+Based on the functionality provided by the backend HTTP library in the form of session objects, sessions can significantly improve the performance of the client in case multiple responses are performed as well as maintain certain information between requests such as session cookies.